bhartisahu09/Employee-Management-Api-Integration-/README.md

 # Employee Management [Api Integration]

-A Flutter application for managing employee data with Api Call andCRUD operations.
+A Flutter application for managing employee data with Api Call and CRUD operations.
 This app allows users to view, add, edit, and delete employee information through a clean and intuitive interface.

 ## Features